sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 1. Go to the capabilities tab of the app's target
 2. Enable __App Groups__
 3. Create a new app group, entitled something appropriate.
 It must start with `group.`.
-In the demo the group is called `group.ShareAlike`
+In the demo the group is called `group.ShareAlike`.
 4. Let Xcode go through the process of creating this group for you.

 ![App group for host app](images/02/app_groups_host_app.png)